BREAKING

 this relationship--no matter how empty, adrift or tortured

-I call, Death by Borderline.
+what I call, Death by Borderline.

 Again,